madnesspie/investment-telegram-bot/README.md

 # investment_telegram_bot
-Telegram with personal cabinet, crypto-currency purse, purchase of tokens and conversion of crypto currency.
+Telegram-bot with personal cabinet, crypto-currency purse, purchase of tokens and conversion of crypto currency.

+Live: @cryptosreda_bot or http://t.me/cryptosreda_bot
+Send "/ author" to the chat to get information about me